nubsuki/CyberpunkModManager/README.md

 **Steps to Uninstall a Mod:**

-1. Open `CyberpunkModManager.exe` and click `Uninstall` for the mod you want to remove.
+1. Open `CyberpunkModManager.exe` and check enable uninstall button and click `Uninstall` for the mod you want to remove.
-2. To reinstall a mod, go to the `ModManagerMovedFiles` folder, move the mod back, reopen the application, drag and drop the mod again, and click `Install`.
+2. To reinstall a mod, go to the `ModManagerMovedFiles` folder,drag and drop the mod again, and click `Install`.
+3. If the game break you can always check for mod you unininstall from the backup folder and use `ModInstalledData.txt` to move them back to the root.

 ## Why I Made This